 At the end of the day the young riders weren't cabable of outdoing the "old guns".
 Emil Carlson won in Oslo, once again proving why he is regarded as one of Norways most capable downhill mtb'ers.
 He was the man to beat at the end of the 90s, and he still is.
 He's an awesome mountainbiker, and a great inspiration to us younger riders.
 To read more, visit terrengsykkel.no.

+On the other side of the globe, and a little before Emil claimed his crown, the man who's claimed most world cup wins finally got the long awaitet title as world champion.
+Steve Peat has been riding and racing world's since the mid-nineties, winning several world cup titles.
+But never a world championship.
+This time, it was finally his to claim.
 For those who don't know who Steve Peat is, the best way to describe him would be as a downhill legend.
 He might be one of the main reasons why british riders are so good at DH, having supported and trained younger riders while he has still been focusing 110% on his own career as well.
 I think he might possibly be the most important downhill rider of all times.
+If I could spend a day riding with one of the wc-contenders, Steve would be the one.
+So stoked for his win!

 To read more about worlds and about Peaty's win, visit dirtmag.